phiresky/masters-thesis/manuscript.md

 the goal of the other agents.
 An example for a cooperative environment is the rendezvous task: All agents need to meet up at a single point, where the agents have to decide independently on the location.
 The reward here is the negative average pairwise distance of the agents, see [@sec:rendezvous].
-Note that a cooperative environments can also include other adversarial agents, as long as those agents are controlled by an explicit algorithm and not a learned policy.
+Note that cooperative environments can also include other adversarial agents, as long as those agents are controlled by an explicit algorithm and not a learned policy.
 From the perspective of the policy, these agents are considered part of the